 The Commodity Index tracks the returns of futures contracts in different physical commodities.
 The Commodity Index is structured to seek to provide diversified commodity exposure by requiring that no related group of commodities may constitute more than 33% of the index and no single commodity may constitute more than 15% or less than 2% of the index.
 The value of the Commodity Index, and therefore the value of any derivative instruments linked to that index, may be affected by overall market movements and other factors affecting the value of a particular industry or commodity, such as weather, disease, embargoes or political and regulatory developments.

 The Fund will seek to gain exposure to the commodity markets primarily through investments in leveraged or unleveraged commodity index-linked notes and through investments in Harbor Cayman Commodity Fund Ltd., a wholly-owned subsidiary of the Fund organized under the laws of the Cayman Islands (the "Subsidiary").
 Commodity index-linked notes are derivative debt instruments with principal and/or coupon payments linked to the performance of commodity indices.
-The Subsidiary has the same investment objective and is subject to substantially the same investment policies and restrictions as the Fund, except that the Subsidiary (unlike the Fund) may invest without limitation in commodity-linked swap agreements and other commodity-linked derivative instruments.
-The Subsidiary is advised by Harbor Capital Advisors and subadvised by PIMCO.
+The Subsidiary has the same investment objective and is subject to substantially the same investment policies and restrictions as the Fund.
+However, as discussed in greater detail elsewhere in this prospectus, the Subsidiary (unlike the Fund) may invest without limitation in commodity-linked swap agreements and other commodity-linked derivative instruments.
+The Subsidiary is advised by Harbor Capital Advisors and subadvised by Pacific Investment Management Company, LLC.
 The Fund may invest up to 25% of its total assets in the Subsidiary.

 The derivative instruments in which the Fund and the Subsidiary primarily intend to invest are instruments linked to the Commodity Index.
 However, the Subadviser also seeks to generate additional incremental return over that of the Commodity Index by seeking to take advantage of temporary market fluctuations in the manner in which the Fund creates exposure to the Commodity Index.
 The Fund's or the Subsidiary's investments in commodity-linked derivative instruments may include exposure to commodity futures with different roll dates, reset dates or contract months than those specified within the Commodity Index.
 The Fund or the Subsidiary may also invest in derivative instruments linked to the value of a particular commodity or commodity futures contract, or a subset of commodities or commodity futures contracts.
 As a result, the commodity-linked derivatives component of the Fund's portfolio may deviate from the returns of the Commodity Index.
 The Fund or the Subsidiary also may over-weight or under-weight its exposure to the Commodity Index, or a subset of commodities, such that the Fund may have a greater or lesser exposure to that index than the value of the Fund's net assets, or greater or lesser exposure to a subset of commodities than is represented by a particular commodity index.
 These deviations will frequently be the result of temporary market fluctuations, and under normal circumstances the Fund will seek to maintain notional exposure to the Commodity Index within 5% (plus or minus) of the value of the Fund's net assets.